-DHS reviewing how DMV laws affect immigration enforcement
+US seeks review of state DMV laws on immigration enforcement

-WASHINGTON (AP) — The acting secretary of Homeland Security is taking aim at new laws in New York and New Jersey that allow immigrants to get driver’s licenses without proof they are in the U.S. legally, and restrict data sharing with federal authorities.
+WASHINGTON (AP) — The acting secretary of Homeland Security is taking aim Tuesday at new laws in New York, New Jersey and other states that allow immigrants to get driver’s licenses without proof they are in the U.S. legally, and restrict data sharing with federal authorities.

-Chad Wolf sent a memo Tuesday to all the components of Homeland Security, which include U.S. Customs and Border Protection, the Coast Guard and the Transportation Security Administration, requesting a department-wide study on how the laws affect its enforcement efforts.
+Chad Wolf sent a memo to all the components of Homeland Security, which include U.S. Customs and Border Protection, the Coast Guard and the Transportation Security Administration, requesting a department study on how the laws affect its enforcement efforts for both immigration and other investigations into human trafficking, drug smuggling and counterterrorism.

-New York’s law went into effect earlier this month and migrants lined up to get documents.
-It is the 13th state to authorize licenses for drivers without legal immigration status.
+New York’s law went into effect earlier this month, and migrants lined up to get documents.
+It was the 13th state to authorize licenses for drivers without legal immigration status, and most of the other states also restrict data sharing.
 New Jersey lawmakers passed a similar bill in December.

-New York’s Democratic Gov. Andrew Cuomo and New York City’s Democratic Mayor Bill de Blasio are frequent thorns in the side of the Trump administration’s efforts to restrict immigration.
+New York Gov. Andrew Cuomo and New York City Mayor Bill de Blasio, both Democrats, are frequent thorns in the side of the Trump administration’s efforts to restrict immigration.
 New York City is home to an estimated 500,000 immigrants in the country illegally.

 The laws prohibit state Department of Motor Vehicles officials from providing data to agencies that enforce immigration law unless a judge orders it.
 New York cut off database access to at least three federal agencies last week when the law went into effect.